-The most significant risk is the ongoing outbreak and containment of the Coronavirus (COVID-19).
-COVID-19 has impacted the financial performance of the Group for the year ended 31 December 2020 and at present risks still exist in the short term.
+The most significant risk is the containment of the Coronavirus (COVID-19).
+COVID-19 has impacted the financial performance of the Group for the year ended 31 December 2021 and at present risks still exist in the short term.
 The short and long term financial impact is uncertain and unquantifiable at this point in time.
 We are monitoring the situation and are taking all necessary steps to protect our people and mitigate the risk to our business.